jhipster/generator-jhipster-react-native/docs/generators.md

 -   Import several entities at once using JDL
 -   Runs the entity generator for each entity present in the JDL
--   Can also generate a full application with entities, if the config is present
+-   Can also generate a full application with entities, if the JDL contains application config